telus/create-library/README.md

 ### 7. I keep getting errors on my local when I run `npm run lint`

-Example: `Error: Cannot find module '@telus/eslint-config'` or `Error: Cannot find module '@telus/remark-config'`.
+Example: `Error: Cannot find module '@telus/remark-config'`.

 You probably missed the part where we talked about our centralized config packages.
 Have a look at [Local development gotchas](#step-4).